david-tejada/rango/readme.md

 - `copy link <hint>`: It copies the url address to the clipboard.
 - `blank <hint>`: It opens the link in a new tab.
 - `hints toggle`: It shows and hides the hints.
-- `hint bigger`: It increases the size of the hints
+- `hint bigger`: It increases the size of the hints.
-- `hint smaller`: It decreases the size of the hints
+- `hint smaller`: It decreases the size of the hints.

+### Turning the Hints On and Off

+There are three ways to toggle the hints on and off:

+- With the Talon command `hints toggle`.
+- Using the keyboard shortcut `ctrl-shift-space`.
+- Clicking on the Rango icon in the toolbar.

+Bear in mind that even if the hints are off, if you are using direct clicking, Talon will still listen for one or two letters combinations.
+This happens because at the moment communication has to be initiated by Talon so we can't keep state.
+So Talon can't know if Rango hints are enabled.
+To avoid this pitfall you can switch to explicit clicking.

 ### Changing Hints Font Type